jannis-kiriasis/insured/README.md

 - Additional fields can be added to the calculator to make it more advanced.
 An 'extra fields' dropdown could reveal more input fields and so give users the option to use the short calculator or the advanced calculator.
 - More questions can be added to the questionnaire: there are life insurance policies that haven't been covered such us the serious illness cover.
 More questions can be asked to the users to give an even more specific result.
 - Calculators for mortgage protection and income protection can also be created.
 - Preselected cover type input fields can be added to the application form.
-The field will preselect the cover type users need based on their questionnaire results.
+The field will be preselected to the cover type users need based on their questionnaire results.

 ## Design